Democrats aim for modest deal on guns

 “Right now I would hope that we would be able to get something done.
 I think we know kind of where everybody is.
 We’ve had enough votes in the past on some of this,” he said.
 “Given the tragedies that we continue to see and the fact every day that nearly 100 people die of gun violence, we want to show we can get something together.”

-There’s some preliminary discussion about raising the age for purchasing an assault weapon, like the AR-15s used in Buffalo or Uvalde, but the idea is already running into GOP opposition.
+There’s some preliminary discussion about raising the age for purchasing an assault weapon, like the AR-15–style rifles used in Buffalo or Uvalde, but the idea is already running into GOP opposition.

 Some Democrats are very skeptical about even getting a modest deal with Republicans.

 “I’m not going to engage in this fiction that somehow we’re going to have enough votes to pass.
 We know the outcome already.
-This is hopefully to put more people on notice in America about who stands for common sense common sense bipartisan gun reform and who doesn’t,” said Sen. Cory Booker (D-N.J.).
+This is hopefully to put more people on notice in America about who stands for commonsense, bipartisan gun reform and who doesn’t,” said Sen. Cory Booker (D-N.J.).
 “My hope has had its ass kicked, OK?”

 Right now it appears legislation to encourage states to enact red flag laws has the best chance of winning 60 votes on the Senate floor.
 But it’s a relatively modest proposal, one that didn’t even get a vote in 2013 after 20 children were killed at Sandy Hook Elementary School.